 Find a place to operate peacefully.
 In front of the Show or when you’re chugging away on the treadmill, do not attempt to do the proofreading.
 Find a spot where you can reflect to prevent distractions.

-Do the writing and proofreading in a few small blocks of time if necessary.
+Additionally, do the writing and proofreading in a few small blocks of time if necessary.
 If you attempt to proofread the entire text at one time, your attention will begin to wane.
-You may want to prioritise if you’re low on time.
+You may want to prioritize if you’re low on time.
 Be sure you complete the most significant tasks of editing and proofreading.